 Shoes are polished and kept in good repair.
 Shoelaces are of the same color as the shoes and are tied for safety.
-Must be clean and neat!
+It must be clean and neat!

-ALL WHITE (excluding logo) leather, or simulated leather, athletic-type or nursing shoes must be worn, unless other specific footwear is required due to the nature of the job.
+ALL black leather, or simulated leather, athletic-type or nursing shoes must be worn, unless other specific footwear is required due to the nature of the job.